shireesharedddy/BharatIntern/README.md

 <h2>1.
 Homepage of Netflix:</h2>
 <h4>A simple website having similar homepage
-that of Netflix using HTML and
+that of Netflix using HTML,CSS and JAVA SCRIPT.</h4>
-CSS.</h4>

 <h2>2.
 Temperature Converter :</h2>
 <h4>Create a simple website using CSS, HTML,